ECS189E/Memelify/README.md

 the “Hot” memes.

 At the bottom of the home view controller, we will have 3 buttons:
-1. **Hot**: Shows a list of memes that have the most likes on Facebook during the week.
+1. **Trending**: Shows a list of memes that have the most likes on Facebook during the week.
 2. **Home (New)**: Shows the latest memes that were posted
 3. **Favorites**: Shows the user’s favorite memes